Our Bold Goal for Michigan’s Clean Energy Future

 Join the Journey

-We all need to do our part to help reduce carbon emissions and create a cleaner energy future.
-Below are just some of the things you can do to get involved at a local or state level, at home or on the move.
+We all need to do our part to help protect the environment for our families and generations to come.
+Reducing carbon emissions is a key to combatting climate change.
+DTE offers several opportunities to you to make a difference at a local or state level, at home or on the move.

 Transform Your Home

 From windows and insulation to smart home devices, we have the resources you need to increase your energy efficiency.
 DTE Energy’s residential and business customers will cumulatively save $626 million on their energy bills over a lifetime thanks to their participation in DTE programs in 2018.

 Drive an Electric Vehicle